zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <li>If the frame rate is 30 fps, multiply the recommended bitrate in the table by 1.5.</li>
 <li>Calculate your bitrate with the ratio if you choose other frame rates.</li>
 </ul>
-<p>If the bitrate you set is beyond the proper range, the SDK will automatically adjust it to a value within the range.</p>
+<p>If the bitrate you set is beyond the proper range, the SDK automatically adjusts it to a value within the range.</p>
 </td>
 </tr>
 </tbody>